Conway Scenic Railroad: Operations

-The railroad operates passenger trains out of its station in North Conway Village from April to December each year.
+The railroad operates passenger trains out of its station in North Conway Village year-round.
+The railroad also operates the Mountaineer train from North Conway, through Crawford Notch up to Fabyan Station from May through November each year.

-Special freight operation
+Special freight operations

+On July 30, 1980, the first paid freight movement for the railroad occurred.
+A huge brush slasher was dropped off by the Maine Central at Intervale siding.
+From there, steam locomotive No. 108 hauled it from Intervale to Conway Village.

 On June 20, 2009, a 20-axle Schnabel car was brought down through Crawford Notch carrying a 227-ton transformer for Public Service of New Hampshire, an electrical utility company.
 The train was led by locomotives No. 573, No. 6505 and No. 6516.
 It was the first scheduled freight train through Crawford Notch since September 3, 1983, and the first freight train of any kind since October 1984.
 The empty cars were shipped out nine days later, led by No. 6505 and No. 4266.
-This shipment completed the first and only revenue freight move for the Conway Scenic to date.
+This shipment completed the most recent revenue freight move for the Conway Scenic to date.

 Future

-In recent years, the Conway scenic has been looking to restore the rest of the Mountain Division, specifically the stretch in Maine that runs from Fryeburg to Portland.
+In recent years, the Conway Scenic has been looking to restore the rest of the Mountain Division, specifically the stretch in Maine that runs from Fryeburg to Westbrook.
 The primary goal is to establish a new freight service to serve local businesses, though tourist operations are a secondary possibility.
+But with the Maine Department of Transportation proceeding with its plans to pull up the tracks and turn it into a rail trail, CSRX's plans for freight service seems less likely to happen.